om-ghante/Instagram-ReelScrapper/README.md

 A simple Python tool to download Instagram Reels using `yt-dlp`.
 Available as both a command-line tool and a GUI application.

+Without any Login Credentials and Session ID's and API keys

 ## Features
 - Downloads Instagram Reels in highest available quality